-A Policies Map will-has been prepared to accompany the adopted LAPP.
-This will-shows the spatial definition of the site allocations and includes the spatial extent of features referred to in the Development Management Policies.
-The accompanying Policies Map from the Revised Publication Stage is available on the City Council's website.
-A Policies Map Amendments Schedule has been prepared for the Submission version of the LAPP Revised Publication Stage to show updates made following the Revised Publication Consultation Stage.
-This document is available on the City Council's website and from the Planning Policy and Research Teamusing the contact details given in paragraph 1.2.
-The Policies Map Amendments Schedule should be viewed alongside the Policies Map from the Revised Publication Stage.
+2.18 A Policies Map has been prepared to accompany the adopted LAPP.
+This shows the spatial definition of the site allocations and includes the spatial extent of features referred to in the Development Management Policies.
+The accompanying Policies Map is available on the City Council's website.